brainspinner/cvasl/README.md

 The project doesn't include testing data yet.

+### Command-Line Interface
+You will eventually be be able to preprocess, train and use models, and perform other functions using command-line interface.
+As of now (April 2023) this module is still being built.

+Below is an example of how to look at the help for that in general:
+`python -m brainspin --help`

+And here is an example for a specific function:
+`python -m brainspin hash_over --help`

+All long options have short aliases.

 ✨Copyright 2023 Netherlands eScience Center and U. Amsterdam Medical Center Licensed under <TBA> See LICENSE for details.✨